Rakka-source/Nagios-Oneview-Python/README.md

 # Nagios-Oneview-Synergy-Python

 Monitor synergy through oneview easily in nagios.
-It runs for every query made by nagios
+Integrate alarm easily to nagios

 ## Prerequisite
 Before starting you need to install the following.